scalabl3/couchbase-rest-api-rails/README.md

-# Rails based REST interface for Couchbase #
+# CRUD REST interface for Couchbase in Rails #
 This is a simple REST interface for doing CRUD ops with Couchbase (get,set,add,replace,incr,decr).
 I need to add a few more, but it has a solid set of features.
 It can also do CAS with storage ops.

 ** Note there is not authentication of any sort in this (although that's not hard at all to add) **